 The blending also helps limit cumulative rate increases at later durations; as the percentage of remaining policyholders approaches zero, the blended approval amount approaches the if-knew premium.

-Cost-sharing formula that increases the company burden as cumulative rate increases rise.
+Cost-sharing formula that increases the insurer burden as cumulative rate increases rise.

 The cumulative-since-issue, weighted if-knew / makeup premium-based increase is reduced by:

-No haircut for the first 15%;
+No haircut for the first 15%.

-10% for the portion of cumulative rate increase between 15% and 50%;
+10% for the portion of cumulative rate increase between 15% and 50%.

-25% for the portion of cumulative rate increase between 50% and 100%;
+25% for the portion of cumulative rate increase between 50% and 100%.

-35% for the portion of cumulative rate increase between 100% and 150%;
+35% for the portion of cumulative rate increase between 100% and 150%.

 50% for the portion of cumulative rate increase in excess of 150%.